Meet Us at AfricaCom Expo︱Cape Town︱11th - 14th November 2024Book a Meeting

 In the VoIP industry, different types of fraud attacks happen.
 STIR/SHAKEN are one of the preventive measures that can help in protecting users from a type of call fraud, called call spoofing.

-What is a call spoofing?
+What is a Call Spoofing?

 It is a form of fraud attempt made by people with malicious intent.
 They spoof the calling number to deceive the person that is going to receive the call.
 In simple words, the caller ID will be changed by the frauds, so the call receiver thinks it is a call from somebody he or she knows or someone from the government department.